Join our community to connect with fellow joy-choosers!

 When conflict arises, refuse to be Judge Judy.
 I won’t allow my kids to talk about what the other person did.
 I teach them to figure out what THEY did wrong.
 Did they say or do something to cause the other person to feel hurt or upset?
 Did they forget to put something away that caused someone to trip?
 Is there anything they can do right now to solve the problem so it’s no longer an issue?

 All of these questions are good, but the last one is typically a game-changer.
-In a situation of conflict, even if we are not to blame at all, there is typically something we can do to diffuse the tension.
+In a situation of conflict, even if we are not to blame at all, there is typically something we can do to diffuse the tension and make peace.

 For example, my daughter was playing the piano in the living room first.
 Her brother came in and wanted to watch TV.
 They couldn’t both play and hear, so a fight broke out.
 Who is technically wrong?
 Clearly, my son is at fault.
 BUT, my daughter could have used the piano headphones and everyone would have been happy.
 This is a better solution than “I was here first.”
 It teaches kids to consider the needs and desires of the other person, instead of demanding their perceived “rights.”